CompulsiveCode/BlueSol_NET/README.md

 -FTP - File Transfer Profile - 98% complete.
 Browse the folders and files on the phone.
 Transfer files.
 Delete files.

--SPP - Serial Port Profile - 60% complete.
+-SPP - Serial Port Profile - 70% complete.
 Enable and connect to a serial port on a remote device, such as a phone or an OBD reader, or any BT device that exposes a serial port.
 Once the port is connected, standard Windows serial communication can be used.

 -HID - Human Input Device - 10% complete.
 I have no sample code from the SDK, and no HID devices to test with.
 So only some of the declarations are complete.

+# Screenshots
 ![BlueSolNet ScreenShot](http://www.compulsivecode.com/images/bluesoltest_ss.png "BlueSolNet ScreenShot")